 In this video tutorial, we are going to show you how to do a maintenance groom sanitary trim.
-The focus area is around the butt and tail and we will be using clippers.
+The focus area is around the bum and tail, and we will be using clippers.

 Chloe had been growing her hair out for about three to four months.
 As you can see in the video, her hair was quite long and shaggy.
 When I turned her around and lifted up her tail you could see that it was a problem area.

-It’s important to keep the sanitary area maintained because if there’s a lot of hair there, it is easy for poop to get caught in the hairs surrounding the anus.
+It’s important to keep the sanitary area maintained because if there’s a lot of hair there, it is easy for poop to get caught in the hairs surrounding the bumhole.

 Before the Trim